Viure/edx-platform/docs/en_us/course_authors/source/running_course/course_enrollment.rst

 * **Notify students by email**.
 When you choose this option, an email message is automatically sent to each of the email addresses that you supply.
-The message includes the name of the course and a reminder to use that same email address to register.
+The message includes the name of the course and, for students who are not already registered, a reminder to use that same email address to register.
 Whether you choose to send a notification or not, enrolled students see your course on their dashboards when they log in.

-  An example of the email message that enrollees receive when you select this option follows.
+  An example of the email message that a student received when this option was selected during enrollment follows.
+In this example, the student already had a registered and activated edx.org account, and both **Auto Enroll** and **Notify students by email** were selected.

   .. image:: ../Images/Course_Enrollment_Email.png
         :alt: Email message inviting a student to enroll in an edx.org course